-Honourable Robin Scott MLC, Member for Mining and Pastoral, has been a key advocate for the station owners, labelling the attack on Wongutha Elder Leo Thomas and his nephew, Lawrence Thomas “absolutely disgusting”.
+Honourable Robin Scott MLC, Member for Mining and Pastoral, has been a key advocate for the station owners, labelling the attack on Wongatha Elder Leo Thomas and his nephew, Lawrence Thomas “absolutely disgusting”.

 “I cannot believe that somebody would do what they’ve done there,” he told NITV News.